Thank you for your interest in Study Skills 2017!

 - Grades 6-8: July 17-21 (9:30am-11:30am OR 1:00pm-3:00pm)

 - Grades 6-8: July 31-August 4 (9:30am-11:30am OR 1:00pm-3:00pm)

 - Grades 9-10: July 10-14 (9:30am-11:30am OR 1:00pm-3:00pm)

 - Grades 9-10: July 24-28 (9:30am-11:30am OR 1:00pm-3:00pm)

-A: The Study Skills camp is held in Poe Hall on the NCSU campus.
+The cost of the camp is $200 per student, which includes all supplies and participation in the parent meeting.
+All Study Skills camps are held in Poe Hall on the NCSU campus.
 Directions are provided upon enrollment.